 Elizabeth Sarah Watson can be found 10 years later in 1861 living with her husband Thomas, daughters Elizabeth and Jane and two new children, Harriot and Thomas.
 They were living at Beckside in Ainstable, a residence that the family lived in up until 1949.
 In the same house (I believe it is quite large building) is her niece Eliza Collingwood (nee Smith).
 Also living at with Thomas and Elizabeth is a Peter Smith, aged 18, this time listed more clearly as Thomas’ “nephew-in-law”.
 This Peter was born in Lazonby, Cumberland (a village a few miles from Ainstable).
 Henry did not have a son called Peter, so this must mean there was another Smith brother of Henry and Elizabeth’s.

-Going back to the 1851 census again, a Peter Smith born in 1843 can be found him living with his family in Lazonby; his parents listed as Horatio James Smith and Mary, and siblings Joseph, Harriot, Alfred and Horatio.
-Horatio James was a brother of Henry and Elizabeth Sarah.
+Going back to the 1851 census again, a Peter Smith born in 1843 can be found him living with his family in Lazonby; his parents listed as Horatio Joseph Smith and Mary, and siblings Joseph, Harriot, Alfred and Horatio.
+Horatio Joseph was a brother of Henry and Elizabeth Sarah.
 Helpfully, he is a little bit more specific listing where he was born than his brother Henry, listing it as “St Pancras, London”.

 A bit more digging revealed a baptism for yet another sibling; Harriet Mary Smith, baptised at St Pancras Church on 18th April 1813.
 Joseph is recorded as a “Gentleman” on the baptism record.